- How does milk production change over the course of lactation?

 After the first 6 weeks to 3 months (or sometimes later – this varies for different mothers), the high baseline prolactin level that is the norm in the early weeks gradually decreases to the lower baseline that is the norm for later lactation.
 Around this time, mom’s breasts may feel less full, leaking may decrease or stop, let-down may become less noticeable, and pumping output may decrease.
 These are all normal changes and, on their own, do not mean that milk supply has decreased.
 Click here to read more…

-Foremilk is the milk (typically lower in fat) available at the beginning of a feeding; hindmilk is milk at the end of a feeding, which has a higher fat content than the foremilk at that feeding.
+The breast only makes one type of milk, which has a relatively high fat content, but because of the mechanics of milk release, the amount of fat in the milk available to baby gradually changes as a feed progresses.
+Foremilk is the term for the milk (relatively lower in fat) available at the beginning of a feeding; hindmilk is the term for the milk at the end of a feeding, which has a higher fat content than the milk at the beginning of that particular feeding.
 There is no sharp distinction between foremilk and hindmilk – the change is very gradual.
 Research from Peter Hartmann’s group tells us that fat content of the milk is primarily determined by the emptiness of the breast — the less milk in the breast, the higher the fat content.
 Click here to read more…

 Milk is produced at all times, not just between feedings.
 Between feedings, milk collects in mom’s breasts.
 Volume of milk stored in the breast is greater when there has been a greater amount of time between feeds.
 The amount of milk that can be stored in the breast between feedings (milk storage capacity) varies significantly from mom to mom and is not determined by breast size (although breast size can limit storage capacity).
 For most women there is not a lot of storage room.
 Although mothers with both low and high milk storage capacities produce enough milk for their babies, mothers with a greater milk storage capacity may be able to go longer between feedings without impacting milk supply and baby’s growth.